Universal parameterized family of distributions of runs: Abstract

 \section{Abstract}

-We present explicit formulae for parameterized families of distributions of the number of nonoverlapping words and increasing nonverlapping words in independent and identically distributed (i.i.d.) finite valued random variables, respectively.
-Then we provide an explicit formula for a parameterized family of distributions of the number of runs, which generalizes \(\mu\)-overlapping distributions for \(\mu\geq 0\) in i.i.d.~binary valued random variables.
-We also demonstrate that of runs whose size are exactly given numbers (Mood 1940).
-The number of arithmetic operations required to compute our formula for generalized distributions of runs for fixed number of parameters and fixed range is linear order of sample size.\\ {\bf Keywords: exact distribution, scan, run, pattern, inclusion-exclusion principles}\\ Mathematics Subject Classiﬁcation: 05A15, 62E15
+We present explicit formulae for parameterized families of probabilities of the number of nonoverlapping words and increasing nonoverlapping words in independent and identically distributed (i.i.d.) finite valued random variables, respectively.
+Then we provide an explicit formula for a parameterized family of probabilities of the number of runs, which generalizes \(\mu\)-overlapping probabilities for \(\mu\geq 0\) in i.i.d.~binary valued random variables.
+We also demonstrate exact probabilities of the number of runs whose size are exactly given numbers (Mood 1940).
+The number of arithmetic operations required to compute our formula for generalized probabilities of runs is linear order of sample size for fixed number of parameters and range.
+To analyse these number of arithmetic operations for unbounded number of parameters, we show an asymptotic formula for the number of integer partitions that are less than or equal to given number as a special case of Meinardus's theorem.\\ {\bf Keywords: exact distribution, scan, run, pattern, integer partition}\\ Mathematics Subject Classiﬁcation: 05A15, 62E15, 11P82